henrystern/extend_layer/README.md

   * Marks to quickly jump between cursor locations

 ### Tips
-  * The help image can be displayed anytime by pressing Ext+Ctrl+1
+  * The help image can be displayed anytime by pressing Caps+Ctrl+1
   * By default CapsLock is remapped to LShift + RShift
-  * A grid of evenly spaced marks across all monitors can be accessed from Ext+Shift+'
+  * A grid of evenly spaced marks across all monitors can be accessed from Caps+Shift+'
   * While waiting for a mark, pressing a number key will show you a grid of marks for that monitor (1 being primary).
+  * While the mark gui is visible holding Caps+ I, J, K, or L will make minor adjustments to the mark locations
   * Shift + Scroll Up, and Shift + Scroll Down will perform horizontal scrolling.
   * Blank keys can be mapped to any ahk hotkey (See [Fully Mapped](https://github.com/henrystern/extend_layer/tree/fully_mapped))